What is neuromyelitis optica?

 - Other treatments to address symptoms such as pain and loss of bowel and bladder control

-You may also need help from health care providers to cope with blindness and paralysis.
+You may also need help to cope with blindness and paralysis.

 What are the complications of neuromyelitis optica?